Happy Gas: Helps you to relax during dental treatment

 If you are considering Happy Gas for your appointment, please let your dentist know.
 As long as there is no likely risk to your health or well-being, your dentist will be happy to provide it during your appointment.

-Your questions about any type of dental sedation are always welcome: please contact us via the contact page or call your nearest Corinna Dental location.
+Your questions are always welcome: please call your nearest Corinna Dental location.